microsoft/fluentui/rfcs/convergence/props-consistency-check.md

 **Recommendations**

-- Declare type explicitly at the component level.
-- Do not intersect props and RefAttributes (ensure props extend native and ref attributes)
+- Based on [forwardRef PR](https://github.com/microsoft/fluentui/pull/19812) from Ben, prefer allowing the component types to be inferred

 **Proposed Work Items**

-- [ ] Update components to explictly declare type
+- [ ] Update components to use new forwardRef

 **Details**